xayanide/rbxmoduleloader/README.md

 ## Configuration

-The `ModuleLoaderOptions` table allows you to configure the loader's behavior.
+The `LoadModulesOptions` allows you to configure the loader's behavior.
 This can be omitted or passed as an argument to the `rbxmoduleloader` function when you require it.

 `isShared` (optional)
   - `Type`: boolean?